logo

 In nearby Sintra, misty forests and colorful palaces transport us into Portugal’s romantic past.
 It feels like a place that never fully left the 19th century.

-We will enjoy a gentle change of pace with a scenic countryside excursion to the coast south of Lisbon near Palmela, where vineyard-covered hills roll toward the sea.
-We’ll visit a family-run estate known for its regional Moscatel, stroll among cork oaks, and enjoy a long, relaxed lunch beneath wide skies.
-It’s a chance to experience rural Portugal’s quiet beauty — unhurried, warm, and deeply rooted in the land.
+We will enjoy a gentle change of pace with a scenic countryside excursion to the Aletejo plains east of Lisbon to Evora, where vineyards, cork forests, and olive groves soak up the sun.
+It’s a chance to experience rural Portugal’s quiet beauty — unhurried, warm, and it's like walking through a postcard.

-Traveling north, we pause in Coimbra — home to one of Europe’s oldest universities — where old libraries, hillside streets, and traditional charm meet spirted youthfulness.
+Traveling north from Lisbon, we pause in Coimbra — home to one of Europe’s oldest universities — where a beautiful baroque librariy, hillside streets, and traditional charm meet spirted youthfulness.

 Leaving Coimbra, we continue to Porto, a working city full of character.
 Its riverfront hums with life.
 We will visit the city's historic port lodges, and linger in its cafes.
 In the Douro Valley, we’ll follow the river’s winding path through terraced hills, stopping at traditional quintas for wine tastings, countryside walks, and meals shared under open skies.

 Throughout the trip, you’ll stay in 4-star lodging chosen for comfort, and sense of place.
-Whether cycling through backroads, enjoying a picnic in the shade of cork trees, or sharing stories with a local chef, each day is designed to help you slow down and savor.
+Whether cycling through backroads, enjoying a picnic in the shade of cork trees, listening to Fado or sharing stories with a local chef, each day is designed to help you slow down and savor.

 More than a vacation, this is an invitation to breathe deeply, taste fully, and travel with intention.
 Portugal is ready to welcome you — warm, alive, and unforgettable.